 Section 2551.
 Crash Cushions

-A. Furnish and install crash cushions accepted as crashworthy devices by the FHWA and meeting the requirements of NCHRP Report 350, Test Level 3 criteria.
+A. Furnish and install crash cushions accepted as crashworthy devices by the FHWA and meeting the requirements of NCHRP Report 350, Test Level 3 criteria or AASHTO MASH criteria for any crash cushion evaluated after January 1, 2011.
 Approved products are listed in Materials I.M.
 455, Appendix A. All products listed in Materials I.M.
 455, Appendix A, are acceptable for use as temporary crash cushions.

 B. When a permanent, redirective, or severe-use crash cushion is required by the contract documents, install one of the crash cushions specifically designated for such use in Materials I.M.
 455, Appendix A.